FlowFuse/flowfuse/docs/admin/user_management.md

 ## Deleting a user

-Users can only be removed if they don't own any teams and projects.
+Users can only be removed if they are not the sole owner of any teams.
 As such the user should delete any projects and ensure their teams have alternative owners.
 They can either do this themselves or an Admin user can do it for them.

-### Deleting your own account
-If you are not the sole owner of a team and you are not the only admin, you can delete your own account from "User Settings"

-### Deleting a user account
-If the user is not the sole owner of a team and is not the last platform admin user, an administrator can use the option in the "Edit User" dialog to delete the users account
+Once all teams and projects are removed, the user can be removed using the option in the "Edit User" dialog.